rberenguel/pinta/README.md

 - [ ] Better UX of shape selection (e.g. explicit selection state).
 - [ ] Add the ellipse tool.
-- [ ] Better positioning of post its / drawn elements
+- [ ] Better positioning of drawn elements

 ---

 ## Changelog

+### 0.3.5

+- Post it positioning is now relative to the mainline, making it scale to different screens.

 ### 0.3.4